kiwidreamz/android-game-app/README.md

 - A-League (Australia)
 - and many more clubs from Europe and around the world, including the Americas, Asia, Africa and the Middle East !

-_________

-The material in this app is provided for educational and informational purposes.
-This constitutes a ‘fair use’ of any such copyrighted material as provided for in section 107 of the US Copyright Law.
-In accordance with Title 17 U.S.C.
-Section 107, the material on this site is distributed without profit.
-If you wish to use copyrighted material from this site for purposes of your own that go beyond ‘fair use’, you must obtain permission from the copyright owner.
-The information on this site does not constitute legal or technical advice.